 Malaria is one of the major public health issues in the research region as a result of these difficulties.
-To determine the prevalence of malaria and risk factors in Dansha town and its environs, this study was started.
+In order to determine the prevalence of malaria and risk factors in Dansha town and its environs, this study was started.